The 20 Best Axillary Nerve Dysfunction Doctors Near Me in Maryland, US

 Offers Telehealth

 Dr. Michael Fingerhood is a professor of medicine and public health at the Johns Hopkins University.
 His areas of clinical expertise include addiction medicine and internal medicine.
 He earned his M.D. from the Albert Einstein College of Medicine of Yeshiva University.
 He completed his residency at Johns Hopkins.
 Dr. Fingerhood's research interests include substance use disorders, contingency management, hepatitis C and HIV.
 He is a member of several professional organizations, including the American Society of Addiction Medicine, the American Academy of HIV Medicine, The Society of General Internal Medicine and the American College of Physicians.
 Dr. Fingerhood is rated as an Experienced provider by MediFind in the treatment of Axillary Nerve Dysfunction.
-His top areas of expertise are Opioid Use Disorder, HIV/AIDS, Myelitis, and AIDS Dysmorphic Syndrome.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Opioid Use Disorder, HIV/AIDS, Myelitis, and AIDS Dysmorphic Syndrome.
+Dr. Fingerhood is board certified in American Board Of Preventive Medicine and American Board Of Internal Medicine.

 Experienced in Axillary Nerve Dysfunction